To the Editors:

 Regarding your April 2010 article on technical analysis [“Why Technical Analysis Matters,” by Michael Kahn], the author might read the first chapter of Benjamin Graham’s “Intelligent Investor.”
 Graham distinguishes between two types of “investors,” one type is speculators and the other true investors.
 Technical analysis is for speculators.
 Fundamental analysis is for true investors.

 P.S.
 Yes, I am still here, at 85.
 Finding my way to AAII was one of the best pieces of luck in my life.
-Another
+Another was finding my spouse!

 Comments posted online to “Why Technical Analysis Matters,” by Michael Kahn, April 2010 AAII Journal: